Pat-Laub/simpatico/README.md

 styled C code.

-After the automarker is complete the course tutors must go through the generated errors extremely carefully so validate the process.
+After the automarker is complete the course tutors must go through the generated errors extremely carefully to validate the process.
 Very frequently the tutors make mistakes.

 -- Error Format --